magenx/Magento-2-aws-cluster-terraform/README.md

 Configuring your own infrastructure these days is the most profitable way.
 You manage the resources, you have a complete overview how it works and you have full control over the money invested in your own infrastructure.
 At any time you can make changes to both infrastructure and application design without thinking about restrictions, 3rd party platform limitations and unforeseen costs.
 There are no hidden bills and payments for excess resources, which, as a result, you will not need.

 **E-commerce under your own AWS cloud account:**
-- Open source Magento software and open infrastructure
+- Open source Magento and open infrastructure
+- No license fees, no draconian contracts or obligations in small print
 - No hardware configuration restrictions
 - No hidden bottlenecks
 - No time waste and queues for support tickets
-- No draconian contracts or obligations in small print
 - Transparent billing no unforeseen payments at any time
 - No sudden surplus resources outside the plan